edo9300/unlaunch-installer/README.md

 # "Safe" unlaunch installer
 A basic homebrew with a single job, install and uninstall unlaunch from a console.

-## WARNING
-This can modify your internal system NAND!
-There is *always* a risk of **bricking**, albeit small, when you modify NAND.
-Please proceed with caution.

 ## Features
 - Safety checks to install and uninstall unlaunch without a risk of bricking
 - Fully compatible with older unlaunch installs